How to use Snap to split screen on Windows 11

 Advertisement

-About Snap and Snap layouts in Windows 11
+The Snap windows feature in Windows 11

-The Windows split screen feature is called Snap and has been around since Windows 7.
-In Windows 11, Snap lets you split your screen into up to four different sections.
-Furthermore, while earlier versions of the operating system offered more limited options, Windows 11 makes multitasking easier with up to six Snap layouts for arranging your apps.
+Furthermore, while earlier versions of the operating system offered more limited options, Windows 11 makes multitasking easier with up to six Snap layouts and three Snap suggestions for arranging your apps.

 The Snap layouts available in Windows 11